-The purpose of Figure Series 11 is to illustrate the correct way of measuring overshadowing for the purposes of clauses 5.4.2 and 6.4.2.
+The purpose of Figure Series 11 is to illustrate the correct way of measuring overshadowing for the purposes of clause 5.4.2.

-Figure 11a - Calculation of overshadowing (clauses 5.4.2 C2.1 and 6.4.2 C2.1)
+Figure 11a - Calculation of overshadowing (clause 5.4.2 C2.1)

 For methodology on the calculation of overshadowing in Figure 11a, see the explanatory guidelines.